Visit Iceland in June: Things to do, Average Weather and the Midnight sun!

 Snowmobiling tours are available from Reykjavik and with some tours it is possible to meet at the basecamp at the roots of the particular glacier you will be venturing.

-You can join our awesome Reykjavik Food Tour and taste one of the very best home made Icelandic ice creams I have ever tasted in my life.
-I choose it myself to be included in our tour so I guarantee it is heavenly!
+To make the absolute most of your short time in Reykjavik, why not join the #1 rated tour in Reykjavik on Trip Advisor?
+In the awesome Reykjavik Food Tour you can taste one of the very best home made Icelandic ice creams I have ever tasted in my life, get home made lamb soup, fresh catch of the day, the famous Icelandic hot dog, local cheese and so, so, so much more!
 Personally, I think the Reykjavik Food tour is one of the the single best ways to explore and get to know Reykjavik first hand.

 5. GO FOR A PICNIC IN THE MIDDLE OF NOWHERE!